 Magnesium Chloride Ice Melt Is Dangerous To People And Pets

-Magnesium Chloride Ice Melt
+- Dangers of Magnesium Chloride Ice Melt

-Dangers of Magnesium Chloride Ice Melt
+- Dangers Of Using Sodium Chloride Ice Melt

-Dangers of Using Sodium Chloride Ice Melt
+- Dangers of Using Calcium Chloride As Ice Melt

 Sodium chloride is the main ingredient in many of the most popular salt-based ice melt on the market, like Safe Step 8300 and Road Runner ice melt.
 While these rock salt products melt ice at moderately cold temperatures, they present significant concerns for family members, children, pets, soil, wildlife, water bodies, and infrastructure.